American Woodmark (NASDAQ:AMWD) Shares Gap Up on Strong Earnings

 American Woodmark Co.
-(NASDAQ:AMWD – Get Rating)’s stock price gapped up before the market opened on Tuesday following a better than expected earnings announcement.
+(NASDAQ:AMWD – Get Rating) gapped up prior to trading on Tuesday following a better than expected earnings announcement.
 The stock had previously closed at $47.44, but opened at $52.51.
 American Woodmark shares last traded at $54.45, with a volume of 1,585 shares trading hands.

-The company reported $1.71 earnings per share for the quarter, topping analysts’ consensus estimates of $1.29 by $0.42.
+The company reported $1.71 EPS for the quarter, beating the consensus estimate of $1.29 by $0.42.
 American Woodmark had a negative net margin of 1.60% and a positive return on equity of 7.30%.
-The firm had revenue of $542.90 million for the quarter, compared to the consensus estimate of $514.10 million.
-During the same period in the previous year, the firm posted $0.70 EPS.
-The business’s quarterly revenue was up 22.7% on a year-over-year basis.
+The business had revenue of $542.90 million during the quarter, compared to analyst estimates of $514.10 million.
+During the same period in the previous year, the business posted $0.70 EPS.
+The company’s quarterly revenue was up 22.7% on a year-over-year basis.

-A number of analysts have recently weighed in on the stock.
-Loop Capital boosted their target price on shares of American Woodmark from $47.00 to $49.00 in a report on Wednesday.
-Robert W. Baird upped their price target on shares of American Woodmark from $54.00 to $58.00 and gave the company a “neutral” rating in a report on Wednesday.
-Deutsche Bank Aktiengesellschaft began coverage on shares of American Woodmark in a report on Wednesday, August 17th.
-They set a “sell” rating and a $45.00 price target on the stock.
-Finally, StockNews.com upgraded shares of American Woodmark from a “sell” rating to a “hold” rating in a report on Monday, June 6th.
-One analyst has rated the stock with a sell rating and four have given a hold rating to the company’s stock.
-According to data from MarketBeat, American Woodmark presently has a consensus rating of “Hold” and an average target price of $57.25.
+Several research analysts have recently commented on the stock.
+StockNews.com raised shares of American Woodmark from a “sell” rating to a “hold” rating in a report on Monday, June 6th.
+Loop Capital lifted their price target on shares of American Woodmark from $47.00 to $49.00 in a report on Wednesday.
+Robert W. Baird lifted their price target on shares of American Woodmark from $54.00 to $58.00 and gave the company a “neutral” rating in a report on Wednesday.
+Finally, Deutsche Bank Aktiengesellschaft assumed coverage on shares of American Woodmark in a research note on Wednesday, August 17th.
+They set a “sell” rating and a $45.00 target price for the company.
+One analyst has rated the stock with a sell rating and four have assigned a hold rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $57.25.

 Insider Buying and Selling at American Woodmark